Chronon

 A chronon is a proposed quantum of time, that is, a discrete and indivisible "unit" of time as part of a hypothesis that proposes that time is not continuous.
+In simple language, a chronon is the smallest, discrete, non-decomposable unit of time.

-In simple language, a chronon is the smallest, discrete, non-decomposable unit of time in a temporal data model.
 In a one-dimensional model, a chronon is a time interval or period, while in an n-dimensional model it is a non-decomposable region in n-dimensional time.
-Important special types of chronons include valid-time, transaction-time, and bitemporal chronons.
 It is not easy to see how it could possibly be recast so as to postulate only a discrete spacetime (or even a merely dense one).
-For a set of instants to be dense, there must be an instant between any two instants.
-For it to be a continuum, however, something more is required—viz., that every set of instants earlier (later) than any given one should have an upper (lower) bound.
+For a set of instants to be dense, every instant not in the set must have a sequence of instants in the set that converge (get arbitrarily close) to it.
+For it to be a continuum, however, something more is required— that every set of instants earlier (later) than any given one should have a tight upper (lower) bound that is also an instant (see least upper bound property).
 It is continuity that enables modern mathematics to surmount the paradox of extension framed by the pre-Socratic eleatic Zeno—a paradox comprising the question of how a finite interval can be made up of dimensionless points or instants.

 Early work

-While time is a continuous quantity in both standard quantum mechanics and general relativity, many physicists have suggested that a discrete model of time might work, especially when considering the combination of quantum mechanics with general relativity to produce a theory of quantum gravity.
+While time is a continuous quantity in both standard quantum mechanics and general relativity, some physicists have suggested that a discrete model of time might work, especially when considering the combination of quantum mechanics with general relativity to produce a theory of quantum gravity.

 The term was introduced in this sense by Robert Lévi in 1927.
 A quantum theory in which time is a quantum variable with a discrete spectrum, and which is nevertheless consistent with special relativity, was proposed by Chen Ning Yang in 1947.
 Henry Margenau in 1950 suggested that the chronon might be the time for light to travel the classical radius of an electron.